arinco-crew-community/four-tips-securing-serverless/tip_2.md

 Something else you may want to consider is configuring a managed identity for you Function App.
 A managed identity allows you to grant access to other Azure resources without having to store credentials in code.
 Managed identities use certificate based authentication and their credentials are rotated every 45 days.

-We're now going to look at how we can enable a managed identity for our Function App and grant the function app access to query our Azure SQL database.
+We're now going to look at how to enable a managed identity for our Function App and grant the function app access to query our Azure SQL database.

 The first thing we're going to do is enable managed identity for our Function App.
 All we need to do is to add the following snippet to our `functionApp` resource in `main.bicep` directly after `kind: 'functionapp'`.